 3) Just go with the Flow

 Disadvantages: Rocking up without anything sorted or any plans can leave you searching the town for a cheap bed if you arrive at a busy time.
-Generally this is also the most expensive approach unless you’re very good at bargaining and have a good grasp of the local language.
+This can also often work out to be the most expensive approach unless you’re very good at bargaining and have a good grasp of the local language.
+Many hostels prefer advanced bookings and offer discounts to people willing to do so.

 Where does it work best?
 Areas very popular with travellers where accommodation is plentiful such as the Thai islands (except during Full Moon parties when advanced booking is sensible).
 You will also benefit from this approach in cities such as Bangkok or Ho Chi Minh City that have a well-known backpacker district and during the off-season you can sometimes secure special deals as they’re desperate for custom.